 If you’re hunting for a faster way to collect your inheritance money, Inheritance Funding is your solution.
-Unlike the Florida state court system, we employ an effortless four-step process for our heirs, beginning with a free session and finishing with instant payment.
+Unlike the Florida state court system, we employ an effortless process for our heirs, beginning with a free session and finishing with instant funding to you while we wait for the future probate payout.
 We provide many exciting benefits through our services, including:

 - Cash without credit checks: We’ll never judge you on your credit score, income or employment history.

 - No risk of recourse: We’re not a probate loan company, which means you won’t be accountable for repayment.